ushmm/atrocity-prevention-data/README.md

                   by = c("code" = "Code"),
                   match_fun = str_detect)

-### remove all observations without a code, including metadata variables and "codes not found"
+### quality check: remove all observations without a code, including metadata variables and "codes not found"
+### there should be none of these, since all "codes not found" will have been resolved
 excerpts_with_codes <- subset(excerpts_with_codes,
                               !is.na(Code))